 - Withdrawing from friends and family members, and from activities they used to love doing.

 - Unexpected declarations of needing to “take a break” or to stop using the computer or phone.

 You have the power to stop cyberbullying in its tracks.
 Here are some tips that can help:

 Educate yourself on what cyberbullying is and how to recognize the signs so you can avoid being a victim and help others when you see it happening.

 Don’t react and retaliate

-Since cyberbullying happens via technology, you can document the crime and keep it as evidence.
-If a bully is sending you mean texts or harassing you online, take a screenshot and show it to your parents.
+Since cyberbullying happens via technology, it’s possible to document the crime and keep it as evidence.
+If a bully is sending you disturbing texts or harassing you online, take a screenshot and show it to your parents.

 Talk to an adult you can trust